fwork-io/fwork-legal-docs/terms-and-condition.md

 10. 'Offer' means a pre-packaged service, that is offered on FWork by a Freelancer for a fixed price and delivered within fixed timescales.
 11. 'Invoice' means a bill for a completed project which is raised by the Freelancer in the WorkStream or in the FWork payments dashboard;
 12. 'Project' means a piece of work that a Freelancer and Buyer agree via FWork is to be provided by the Freelancer to the Buyer.
 Project refers to work either agreed when the Buyer purchases an Offer, or when a Proposal by a Freelancer is accepted by the Buyer for a custom project;.
-13. ‘FWork' means the website with the domain name www.FWork.com or People Per Hour Limited as the context so requires;
+13. ‘FWork' means the website with the domain name www.fwork.com Deam Test Software Limited as the context so requires;
 14. ‘FWork User Account' means a User’s FWork persona, profile, settings, activities, invoices, transactions and funds balance available for you to withdraw;
 15. 'Proposal' means an offer made by a Freelancer to a Buyer to provide a custom project and which must contain a fee quotation;
 16. ‘Freelancer' means a person selling services to a Buyer via FWork;